Handbook For Students & Parents

 Prerequisite: Marketing Class Grades: 10, 11, 12

-Sports, Entertainment, and Recreation Marketing: This is a one- credit, one-semester course designed to help students develop skills in the areas of marketing analysis, event marketing, communication, and human relations, along with a thorough understanding of the sports, entertainment, and recreation industry and career options available.
+Sports and Entertainment Marketing: This is a one-credit, one-semester course designed to help students develop skills in the areas of marketing analysis, event marketing, communication, and human relations, along with a thorough understanding of the sports, entertainment, and recreation industry and career options available.
 Academic skills (mathematics, science, English, and history/social science) related to the content are a part of this course.
 Computer/technology applications supporting this course are studied.

 Prerequisite: None Grades: 10, 11, 12

-Opportunities in Hospitality and Tourism: This course examines the components of the hospitality and tourism industry, including attractions, lodging, transportation, and food and beverage.
+Travel and Tourism Marketing: This course examines the components of the hospitality and tourism industry, including attractions, lodging, transportation, and food and beverage.
 Other topics include the history, political, social, and cultural impacts hospitality and tourism have had on local, state and global environments.
 Students will develop competencies in the areas of communication, customer service, marketing, industry, technology, economics, and management functions, and will be provided with opportunities for hands-on, real-world applications.
 Applying academic skills from other disciplines (e.g., mathematics, science, English, history/social science) is also a part of this course.

 Prerequisite: None Grades: 10, 11, 12